Maize&BlueReview - Michigan Hockey defeats Michigan State 5-2, earns record 28th Frozen Four

 Michigan Hockey defeats Michigan State 5-2, earns record 28th Frozen Four

 It was an incredible back-and-forth game, but Michigan took over late and is headed to a record 28th Frozen Four.
-It's a third straight Frozen Four for Michigan head coach Brandon Naurato.
+It's a third straight Frozen Four for Michigan.

 Michigan took a third-period lead against Michigan State when Marshall Warren scored the go-ahead goal with 13:31 left in the third to take the lead 2-1.
 Michigan surrendered a power play after P. Lapointe delivered a blindside blow to T. Shoudy.
 MSU's J. Larson scored a far too-easy goal, tying the game with 9:44 remaining.